LukeGrahamLandry/franca/README.md

   Like sometimes it reparses and re-resolves names for each specialization of a generic.
   There just happens to only be ~25k lines of code ever written in this langauge so its not a big deal yet.
   See examples/60fps.fr judging its performace.
-- I can't emit my own macho/elf files and i don't have my own linker.
+- I can't emit my own elf files and i don't have my own linker.
-  You need to have clang if you want AOT.
+  You need to have clang if you want AOT builds that interface with other languages.
+  (however, franca only mach-o arm works and x64 is wip)